Greg Marsh Enterprises

 I could go out and do some light work, but I'm not going to until I can put the engine hoist away.
 I have to partly pick it up to pull the pins to fold the legs (poor manufacturing).
 It's heavy steel and all I can do to get it done with both arms.
 I have flat jacks - I'll probably use them instead of just lifting.
 Had I taken the time to put it away when I should have, I would have no problem now :-(

-August 21, 2024 My arm is working a little and doesn't hurt too much if I keep it below my chest.
+August 21, 2024 My arm is working a little and does't hurt too much if I keep it below my chest.
 I figured out how to put away the engine hoist without my right arm doing much, so I was able do a few things today.

 I mentioned before that the hoses were run wrong and might not be the correct material.
 The feed line was a fuel line - really bad idea for hot oil.
 The original herringbone return line being run wrong is now damaged so has to be replace - it's a shame - those original lines last basically forever and are no longer available.
 Both will be replaced with transmission oil cooler hose which is very safe for the purpose.

 I noticed that the oil tank, besides being ugly was weeping at the bottom and at each hose connection.
 None of the hose clamps were more than finger tight and the bottom of the tank has already been fixed once and is weeping.
 I generally send oil tanks to cNw for their service.
 The take them to bare metal inside and out, seal off the chain oiler, cut off the bottom mount and weld a plate over the bottom so it cannot crack, and powder coat them.
 I happen to have one already done because I send them in batches so I'll use that one on this time.
 It's a $170 service but the potential wreck caused by the bottom of the tank spilling oil all over the rear wheel at speed and the potential engine destruction in the process makes it an important and worthwhile upgrade.
 I was shocked at the amount of sludge in the bottom of the oil tank.
-Nortons always have some but the oil wouldn't even drain through it - I had to keep sticking a screwdriver in the drain hole to get it to flow.
+Nortons always have some but the oil would't even drain through it - I had to keep sticking a screwdriver in the drain hole to get it to flow.
 On top of that it stunk - sort of like gear oil but much stronger.

 The battery carrier is a mess and I need to provide a way to keep the battery in place - both are much easier to do with it out.
 With the battery tray and oil tank out, I could see even more problems.
 The gearbox quadrant spindle and selector spindle are both leaking. to fix those and to not fight the breather, I'll take the gearbox out and replace those seals, clean it all up, and replace the breather.
 Of course, the entire primary must come apart, but that's not really a big deal and it will be nice to be sure it's all good.